 To succeed as a company, Dufry must put the customer at the center of every decision we make.
 This has been the philosophy of the company since its foundation, and it's what has brought Dufry to its current leadership position in the travel retail industry.
 Our main mission is to meet and exceed customer expectations, which we achieve through the combination of sourcing unique product choices, providing attractive shopping environments and offering special shopping experiences.
 Our customers' expectations however have evolved in recent years and have become more sophisticated.
-The traditional pricevalue proposition has been enhanced with additional elements, as consumers today demand higher standards of sustainability from retailers.
-From privacy and data protection, to responsible marketing and communication practices, or product and supply chain stewardship, there are many elements of our offer that receive special attention from Dufry and that enable us to be a more sustainable travel retailer.
+The traditional price-value proposition has been enhanced with additional elements. as consumers today demand higher standards of sustainability from retailers.
+From privacy and data protection, to responsible marketing and communication practices, or product and supply chain stewardship, there are many elements of our offer that receive special attention from Dufry and that enable us to be a more sustainable travel retailer and our customers to shop considerately.